pracsol/ModernDiskQueue/README.md

 ## Global Default Configuration

 ### Async API
-In the async api, the global defaults are specifiedd using the Options pattern using the `ModernDiskQueueOptions` class, provided when configuring services.
+In the async api, the global defaults are specified using the Options pattern using the `ModernDiskQueueOptions` class, provided when configuring services.

 > ℹ️ As stated earlier, the default settings favor safety over performance.
 ```csharp